Muddz/StructurebyFeatureTmpl/README.md

-# Spring Boot template by features structure
+# Java/microservice template by features structure

 ## About